bianca9901/cheers-quiz/README.md

 I used [Digital Color Meter](https://support.apple.com/sv-se/guide/digital-color-meter/welcome/mac) for the screenshot of the colors in my website that I demonstrated in this README.md

 ---
+## Acknowledgments

+Thank you [Iuliia Konovalova](https://github.com/IuliiaKonovalova), and my uncle Oscar for the guidance during this learning process of mine.
+Your expertise helped me overcome various challenges and teached me a lot during the way.